daxcurson/ampflower/README.md

 If you want to contribute, check out the code and submit a pull request, I'll be happy to review.
 You can also create issues to get my attention.

+## Testers welcome!

+We're on Google Play and we're open for testing!
+Please use this link to download and test: https://play.google.com/store/apps/details?id=ar.com.strellis.ampflower

 ## Example Screenshots

 <table>